 What the membership buys that a device can't

 Money isn't the whole story.
 A pro delivers a smoother, longer-lasting finish than most people manage at home in the first few weeks, and you skip the arm fatigue and learning curve.
-If a polished result on demand matters more than the annual spend, the membership can still be the right call - it is a convenience purchase, not a savings one.
-For a fuller look at how the two pricing models stack up before tip, see what a salon blowout actually costs in 2026.
+If a polished result on demand matters more than the annual spend, the membership can still be the right call.
+It is a convenience purchase, not a savings one.
+For a fuller look at how the two pricing models stack up before tip, see what a salon blowout costs in 2026.

 Who should keep the membership